EDUCBA Logo

 Things to Remember

-• Always change the alignment of the merged cell so that it would help in adjusting and looking for correct attributes.
+• Always change the alignment of the merged cell to help adjust and look for correct attributes.

-• If all the selected cells are having data, then only the first or upper cell value will be carried and merged.
+• If all selected cells contain data, it merges and carries only the first or upper cell value.

 Recommended Articles